Are you socially awkward? Listen, my friend. In case you haven’t figured it out yet:

 …then that prediction will come true.

 You have the perfect excuse to stop trying your best.
-After all, you are ” socially uncomfortable ” which makes it a character trait that you cannot change.

 But it doesn’t work like that, homie.